Flu & Pneumococcal Immunisation

 Patients aged 50-64:

-Please note that, if you are aged between 50 and 64 and not in a clinical at risk group, the earliest you will be offered a flu vaccination is November, providing there is sufficient vaccines.
+Please note that, if you are aged between 50 and 64 and not in a clinical at risk group, the earliest you will be offered a flu vaccination may be November, providing there is sufficient vaccines.
 No appointments will be offered for people in this age group until then.
 This is to ensure that those who are most at risk are vaccinated first.
 If you are aged 50 to 64 and are in a clinical ‘at risk’ group which is eligible for the flu vaccination, for example you have a health condition which puts you at risk from the flu, you will be invited earlier.

 This year it is more important than ever to get yourself vaccinated against flu.